MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-03-webslate-1.md

     ![A screenshot of a computer Description ](../../../media/mesh-201/026-connector-to-html-content.png)

-1. We already have the web page we want to load in a **Get Variable** node.
+1. We already have the web page we want to load in a **Get Variable** node in the script graph.
 Drag a connector from the Data Output port of the **Get Variable** node and then connect it to the Data Input port of the **Load HTML Content** node.

     ![A screenshot of a computer Description ](../../../media/mesh-201/025-connect-variable-node.png)